An overview of DE&I issues

-While companies recognize the value of diversity, equity, and inclusion (DE&I) in business settings, many fail to incorporate key DE&I initiatives into their operations.
+While companies recognize the value of diversity, equity, and inclusion (DE&I) in business settings, many face DE&I challenges when incorporating key DE&I initiatives into their operations.
 According to a study by Affirmity:

 - 12% of organizations integrate DE&I into their business strategies